AnujaLawankar/22-Redux-Store/README.md

 ## Steps followed:-

-1. First created the "New Repository" i.e "20_react_portfolio" in GitHub.
+1. First created the "New Repository" i.e "22-Redux-Store" in GitHub.

-2. In GitBash  navigate to the repository and  to clone "20_react_portfolio" repository.
+2. In GitBash  navigate to the repository and  to clone "22-Redux-Store" repository.
 Using "cd" command.

-3. Then used "git clone <ssh key>" of "20_react_portfolio" and clone the repository.
+3. Then used "git clone <ssh key>" of "22-Redux-Store" and clone the repository.

 4. Run "code ." command to open VS.

-5. Then  created hit the command "npx create-react-app 20_react_portfolio" in terminal to create react app and README files using touch command.
+5. Clone the starter code in the local repo.

 6. Executed the code by installing npm install and npm run build command.

-7. Write the code and run by using npm run start command.
+7. Write the code and run by using npm run develop command.

 8. After that, added code to GitHub by using "git add -A" command on Gitbash.